-The registration for CA Intermediate exam 2023 for the May session has been closed.
-The CA Inte registration for November 2023 sessionis open till July 1, 2023.
+The registration for CA Intermediate exam May 2024 session is currently open.
 Candidates can register in online mode in the official portal of ICAI.
 Candidates can register for the CA Intermediate exam through two routes - (i) after clearing CA Foundation exam, (ii) direct entry route.

 Direct Entry Route is open for -

 - Candidates who have completed graduation/ post-graduation in commerce with a minimum of 55% marks (for other graduates 60%) can register for the CA Intermediate exam

 - Candidates who have passed the intermediate level of the Institute of Company Secretaries of India and Institute of Cost Accountants of India

 Note- Since the CA Intermediate exam is conducted twice a year the registration process continues throughout the year.
 However, candidates who wish to appear in May/ June or November/ December session must register on or before January 1/ July 1 of the same year respectively.

 - Step 1- Go to the official website - icai.org

 - Step 2- Click on the link "e-services"